thosgood/this-weeks-finds/markdown/201-250/week246.md

 Despite this, or perhaps because of it, the Landscape has been the subject of many discussions.
-Often these devolve into arguments about the \"anthropic principle\".
-Roughly, this says that if the universe were really different, we wouldn\'t be having this argument - so it must be like it is!
+Often these devolve into arguments about the "anthropic principle".
+Roughly, this says that if the universe were really different, we wouldn't be having this argument - so it must be like it is!

 One can in fact draw some conclusions from the anthropic principle.
-But it\'s really just the low-budget limit of experimental physics.
+But it's really just the low-budget limit of experimental physics.
 You can always get more conclusions from doing more experiments.
-The experiment where you just check to see if you\'re alive is really cheap - but you don\'t learn much from it.
+The experiment where you just check to see if you're alive is really cheap - but you don't learn much from it.

-(Of course I\'m oversimplifying things for comic effect, but usually people take the opposite approach, overcomplicating this stuff to make it sound more profound than it is.)
+(Of course I'm oversimplifying things for comic effect, but usually people take the opposite approach, overcomplicating this stuff to make it sound more profound than it is.)